Search in MDM

 Further

-12 years 6 days before #42231 by manual-mecanica
+12 years 5 months before #42231 by manual-mecanica

-It is almost certain that it is the ignition coil.
+It's almost certainly the ignition coil.

 Please connect or create account to join the conversation.